-Graduate degrees require a minimum of 30 semester credit hours and a 3.000 cumulative grade point average overall.
+Master degrees require a minimum of 30 semester credit hours, the doctoral degree requires a minimum of 54 semester credit hours.
+All graduate programs require a 3.000 cumulative grade point average overall.

 Northwood University's DeVos Graduate School is a specialized business school focused on developing the future leaders of a global, free-enterprise society.
 We provide dynamic graduate degree programs for adults designed to strategically expand their managerial and leadership skill sets, equipping graduates with the necessary tools to lead and drive change in their careers and lives.